Sinntal: Neighbouring communities

 Sinntal borders on (from the north, clockwise): Kalbach (Hesse), Motten, the unincorporated area Mottener Forst-Süd, Bad Brückenau, Zeitlofs, the unincorporated area Roßbacher Forst, Obersinn (all Bavaria), the unincorporated area Gutsbezirk Spessart (Hesse) and Schlüchtern (Hesse).

 Governance

-The mayor of Sinntal is Carsten Ullrich.
+The mayor of Sinntal is Thomas Henfling (since 2022).

 Infrastructure

 Transport

 Sinntal lies on the Hanover-Würzburg high-speed rail line.
 Germany's longest tunnel, the Landrücken Tunnel is located in the northern part of the municipal territory.

 The closest motorway is the Bundesautobahn 7.
-The nearest interchange is "Bad Brückenau".
+The nearest interchange is in "Bad Brückenau".